What to Hope For?

 Posted Nov 10, 2014

-Hope is the dream of a waking man. —Aristotle
+Hope, said Aristotle, is the dream of a waking man.

-HOPE can be defined as the desire for something combined with an anticipation of it happening.
-In short, hope is the anticipation of something desired.
+More prosaically, hope is a desire for something combined with an anticipation of it happening.
+It is, in other words, the anticipation of something desired.

 To hope for something is to desire that thing, and to believe, rightly or wrongly, that the probability of it happening, though less than one, is greater than nought.
-If the probability of it happening is one or very close to one, it is not a hope but an expectation; if it is nought it is a fantasy; and if it is very close to nought it is a wish.
-The borderline between a hope and a wish is moot, and more a question of emphasis than anything else.
+If the probability of it happening is one or near enough, it is not a hope but an expectation.
+If it is nought, it is a fantasy, and if it is next to nought it is a wish.

-In Plato’s Protagoras, Socrates says that the statesman Pericles gave his sons excellent instruction in everything that could be learnt from teachers, but when it came to virtue he simply left them to ‘wander at their own free will in a sort of hope that they would light upon virtue of their own accord’.
-This usage of ‘hope’ suggests that hoped for things are partly or even largely outside our personal control.
+In Plato’s Protagoras, Socrates says that Pericles, who led Athens at the peak of its golden age, gave his sons excellent instruction in everything that could be learnt from teachers, but when it came to wisdom, he simply left them to ‘wander at their own free will in a sort of hope that they would light upon virtue of their own accord’.
+This usage of ‘hope’ suggests that hoped for things are largely if not entirely outside our personal control.